 Static (ISP Static): The IP address is assigned to you exclusively and does not change.

 Verdict for Viber: IDEAL.
 You mimic a regular person sitting at home.
-A stable IP ensures continuous connection during a call.
+A stable IP ensures continuous communication during a call.

 Use case: Personal accounts, long conversations, business correspondence.